max-kamps/jpd-breader/README.md

 import { nonNull } from '../util.js'
 nonNull(12);
 ```
-gets transformed into a file that can be used as a browser content script, like this:
+will get transformed into a file that can be used as a browser content script, like this:
 ```js
 (async () => {
     "use strict";